BlueManRising/HitchHikersGuideToTheGalaxy/README.md

 ## 💡 Tips

 - Tap `THE GUIDE` for LLM interaction
+    - I dont have a Keyboard setup, so if you want to integrate a small factor keyboard, do it!
 - Swipe or tap arrow buttons to scroll
 - Quit with the `QUIT` button or `Ctrl+C` from terminal
-- All content is editable via the `assets/pages/` folder
+- All content (meaning the button menus) is editable via the `assets/pages/` folder, it just pulls a txt file, meant to be fun.

 ---

 ## 🛠 Developer Notes

+- Me and GPT got it done, I wanted this so bad,
 - Built with `pygame`
 - All animations, layout, and logic in `main.py`
 - Fonts and images stored in `assets/`